-We have been in the past and are currently subject to certain legal proceedings challenging our patent licensing practices, including those described in this Annual Report under the heading "Notes to Consolidated Financial Statements, Note 7.
-Commitments and Contingencies," which may require us to change our patent licensing practices as described more fully herein in "Part I, Item 1A.
+We have been in the past, currently are, and may in the future be subject to certain legal proceedings and/or governmental investigations challenging our patent licensing practices, including those described in this Annual Report under the heading "Notes to Consolidated Financial Statements, Note 7.
+Commitments and Contingencies," which may require us to change our patent licensing practices as described herein in "Part I, Item 1A.
 Risk Factors" under the heading "Changes in our patent licensing practices, whether due to governmental investigations, legal challenges or otherwise, could adversely impact our business and results of operations."

 QSI Segment.
 QSI makes strategic investments primarily through our Qualcomm Ventures arm that are focused on expanding or opening new opportunities for our technologies as well as supporting the design and introduction of new products and services (or enhancing existing products or services).
-Many of these strategic investments are in early-stage companies in a variety of industries and applications, including, but not limited to, 5G, AI, automotive, consumer, enterprise, cloud and IoT.
-Investments primarily include non-marketable equity securities and, to a lesser extent, marketable equity securities (the majority of which resulted from initial public offerings of certain non-marketable equity investments) and convertible debt instruments.
-In addition, QSI segment results include revenues and related costs associated with development contracts with one of our investees.
+Many of these strategic investments are in early-stage companies in a variety of industries and applications, including, but not limited to, 5G, AI, automotive, consumer, enterprise, cloud, IoT and XR.
+Investments primarily include non-marketable equity securities and, to a lesser extent, marketable equity securities and convertible debt instruments.
+In addition, QSI segment results include revenues and related costs associated with certain development contracts with one of our investees.
 As part of our strategic investment activities, we generally intend to pursue various exit strategies for each of our QSI investments in the foreseeable future.

 Other Businesses.
-Nonreportable segments include our Qualcomm Government Technologies or QGOV business, our cloud AI inference processing initiative and other technology and service initiatives.
+Nonreportable segments include our QGOV business, our cloud AI inference processing initiative and other technology and service initiatives.
 QGOV provides development and other services and sells related products to U.S. government agencies and their contractors.